Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/customizing_hp_ux.md

 ## Modify the number of files used by a process

-By default, HP- UX allows a process to open only 64 files.
+By default, HP-UX allows a process to open only 64 files.
 To customize this information, increase the value of the maxfiles kernel parameter to 1024.
 To do so:

 1. Log in as the *root* and
     enter the sam
     command.
-1. Select the following sub- menus:
+1. Select the following sub-menus:
     -   Kernel
         Configuration
     -   Configurable
         Parameters
 1. Set the pointer to the *maxfiles* parameter.